ThomasTeklu/Active-Directory-Walkthrough/README.md

 ![image](https://github.com/user-attachments/assets/7adc325b-b972-4ba0-91e6-09e8dee166a8)

 From there, select the "Domain" option under "Member of" and enter in your domain name in the field.
 When you click "OK", a Windows Security panel will show, asking you to use an account with permission to join the domain.
 This is where your DC admin account will come in handy.
-Use your credentials (with the domain specification
+Use your credentials (with the domain specification at the beginning) to authorize this domain joining.
+When that's done, you'll get a "Welcome to the domain" message.
+Close that and your device will automatically restart to enforce the changes just made.

+Verify that your client device shows up in Active Directory Users and Computers (ADUC) by logging back into your DC.
+Create a new OU named "_CLIENTS" and put your client device in there.

+With that, you have successfully joined your client machine to your domain.

+## Setup Remote Desktop

+Now you will enable Remote Desktop for non-administrative users on the client device.
+Log into the client device, this time as your domain admin account.
+Right click on the start icon then select "System".
+Inside of that select "Remote Desktop" and within the "Remote Desktop Users" window that pops up select "Add".

+You will then enter "Domain Users" in the object names field and hit enter.
+Select "Ok" after that and you've now enabled any domain user (even non-administrative ones) to log into the client device.

+## Creating Users

+Log in to your DC as jane_admin.
+Open PowerShell_ise **as an administrator** and within the new file, paste the contents of